 6. It’s not fair, I wish I could ride a pony

-It’s also not fair that I’m so short I literally can’t consider something over 14.2hh as I would just be completely ‘over-horsed’.
+It’s also not fair that I’m so short I can’t consider owing something over 14.2hh as I would look like a pea on a drum.

 7. Do you share him with your child?

 Nope.
-And please don’t assume I even have a child just because I have a pony.
+And please don’t assume I have a child just because I have a pony.